High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 The proposed RB scheme applies the semiconductor materials to compose the gain medium for efficiency enhanced.
 Semiconductor material utilizes the recombination of electrons in the conduction band and holes in the valence band to generate simulated radiation~\cite{chow2012semiconductor}, which has the following characteristics: 1) The materials with different ingredients on gain medium developing window layer, active area, and distributed Bragg reflector layer (DBR) have a band-gap difference forming a potential barrier.
 It will confine electrons and holes within the gain area, which is conducive to the recombination of electrons and holes; 2) The active area and the cladding layers have a refractive index difference.
 When photons transfer on the material boundary, they will be reflected back to the active area.
 As a result, the light field can be restricted in the active area, which causes more stimulated radiation generation; 3) The semiconductor gain can be made as a hetero-junction quantum well structure.
 This structure (Fig.~\ref{quantumwell}) can further reduce the thickness of the active layer to the nano-level producing the quantum effect, which makes the limitation of carriers and light fields be further strengthened, and causes the energy level difference decreasing from $E_g$ to $E_{gw}$ \cite{Soda_1979,soda1983gainasp}.
-Overall, thanks to these characteristics, the loss of the particle conversion in semiconductor gain can be quite small, and the threshold value will be greatly reduced.
+Thanks to these characteristics, the particle conversion loss in the semiconductor gain is significantly minimized, resulting in a substantial reduction of the threshold value.